grafana/grafana-plugin-examples/examples/app-with-extension-point/README.md

-# Grafana App Plugin which adds a plugin UI extension point
+# Grafana App Plugin with UI extension point example

 This example demonstrates how to add a plugin extension point that can be extended by other plugins.
 It works by bundling three different app plugins within the same bundle.
 First we have the `myorg-extensionpoint-app` that creates an extension point.
 Then we have the `src/plugins/myorg-a-app` and `src/plugins/myorg-b-app` that extends the `myorg-extensionpoint-app` UI with links.